-By default, Asset Manager stores the user preferences (also called user configurations) in the amSysConfig table.
-When a user modifies their preferences (options, window sizes, enabled modules, list and sub-list configurations, filters and views, etc.), the corresponding record is updated in the database.
+By default, Asset Manager stores the user preferences (also named user configurations) in the amSysConfig table.
+When a user modifies their preferences (options, window sizes, enabled modules, list and sub-list configurations, filters and views, and so on), the corresponding record is updated in the database.